Measures of Success: SaaS Metrics & Benchmarks Resource Guide

 Customer Churn = # of customers lost / total #of customers

-Revenue Churn = # MRR this month / # MRR lost from last month
+Revenue Churn = # MRR lost from last month (quarter) / # MRR at the beginning of last month (quarter)

-It may seem obvious to suggest that SaaS companies need to track how many customers they lose year over year, but obvious doesn’t always translate to “must-do.”
-Far too many SaaS businesses overlook this number in favor of more sophisticated or derivative metrics — and that’s a big mistake.
+Too many SaaS businesses overlook this number in favor of more sophisticated or derivative metrics.
+Big mistake.
 At the end of the day, there is nothing more important to a SaaS company than its ability to retain existing customers while also acquiring new ones.

 Committed Monthly Recurring Revenue (CMRR)